 Federal and State Income Tax Withholding Instructions

-- You may specify that you do not want federal or state income tax deducted from your benefit.
+You may specify that you do not want taxes deducted from your benefit.

-- You may elect to have specific "allowances claimed" by indicating your marital status and number of allowances.
+You may elect to have specific “allowances claimed” by indicating your marital status and number of allowances.
 By doing this, OPERS will determine the amount, if any, to be withheld based on current federal and state withholding tables.
+You may also elect to withhold an additional dollar amount to be withheld.

-A new Withholding Preference Certificate form may be completed at any time to change future withholdings.
+A new Withholding Preference Certificate may be completed at any time to change future withholdings.